hinsonan/hermeneia/README.md

 The `hermeneia/` directory contains the complete application:
 - **Frontend**: SolidJS-based UI for audio editing, transcription, and translation
 - **Backend**: Rust-powered audio and AI processing with GPU acceleration
-- **Privacy-first**: All processing happens locally—Windows and Linux builds available
+- **Privacy-first**: All processing happens locally — Windows and Linux builds available

+### What is the `ml-research/` folder?

+Python workspace for evaluating and converting ML models (e.g. safetensors conversion for MarianMT).
+Not required to run the app.

 See `hermeneia/README.md` for installation and usage instructions.